-Especially after 1993, there was a substantial foreign exchange flow into the economy and the source of this flow is officially unknown.
+- 6. Especially after 1993, there is a substantial foreign exchange flow into the economy and the source of this flow is officially unknown.
 The Central Bank views this unknown inflow as current account income.
-It was classified under "Other Income, Other" item in the balance of payment statistics for a long period of time.
-Recently, a new category - shuttle trade - was added to the balance of payments.
+It was classified under the "Other Income, Other" item in the balance-of-payment statistics for a long period of time.
+Recently, a new category-shuttle trade-is added to the balance-of-payments.
 This item includes estimated unofficial exports, mainly to the former Soviet Union countries.
-However, there is no estimate of unofficial imports in the balance of payments of Turkey.
-The total amount of unofficial exports and imports as well as unofficial foreign exchange transfers from external services are difficult to estimate.
-A recent letter of intent to the IMF points out this problem: "In the period ahead, the institutional capacity to compile balance of payment statistics needs to be strengthened, in light of the difficulties in this area encountered in recent years (especially regarding the external service accounts)".
-[The Letter of Intent, December 18, 2000, paragraph 61.]
+However, there is no estimate of unofficial imports in the balance-of-payments of Turkey.
+The total amount of unofficial exports and imports, as well as unofficial foreign exchange transfers from external services, are difficult to estimate.
+A recent Letter of Intent to the IMF points out this problem: "In the period ahead, the institutional capacity to compile balance of payment statistics needs to be strengthened, in light of the difficulties in this area encountered in recent years (especially regarding the external service accounts)" (Letter of Intent, December 18, 2000, paragraph 61). - 7.
 For a measure of the overall public sector deficit and borrowing requirement, the losses of the state banks and the Central Bank must also be included in the PSBR definition above.
-For example, accumulated duty losses of the state banks reached to USD 20

-- billion in year 2000 (approximately 11% of the GDP) and the state banks have registered significant losses in recent years.
-Developments in the banking sector will be investigated in Section 5. - See Berument and Malatyalı (2000) for an analysis of the Central Bank policies in recent years. - The second period corresponds to the tenure of current Governor Gazi Erçel.
-He was appointed on April 17, 1996. - In terms of the sample coefficient of variation CV, the volatile period had a CV of 0.36 and the less-volatile period had a CV of 0.10.
-The same statistic for the program period is 0.36. - Celasun (2001) reports the privatization policies and the privatization performance of Turkey between 1985-1995. - Sudden jumps in these ratios in 1999 were direct consequence of a deep recession, and consequently a drop in GDP. - According to the Basel accord, if the ratio of total capital to borrowed resources is over 8%, the capital adequacy ratio is generally accepted as satisfactory. - See, Özatay (1996) for an analysis of 1994 crisis from a public mismanagement point of view. - It is estimated that Demirbank (paid capital USD 300 millions) had approximately USD 7.5 billion of government securities (almost 15% of the total domestic debt stock). - Dornbusch (2001) claims that a large number of bad banks and the banking system's short term funding caused the crisis in Turkey.
-Stanley Fischer, first deputy managing director of the IMF, relates the crisis in Turkey to banking sector problems and the failure to undertake corrective fiscal actions against the widening current account deficit.
-See Fischer (2001). - This rate is a weighted average of interest rates in the money market.
-The highest and the lowest (simple annual) overnight interest rates were 300% and 1950%, respectively, during this period.
+For example, accumulated duty losses of the state banks reached to \$20 billion in 2000 (approximately 11 percent of the GDP) and the state banks have registered significant losses in recent years.
+Developments in the banking sector will be investigated in the fifth section. - 8.
+See Berument and Malatyalı (2000) for an analysis of the Central Bank policies in recent years. - 9.
+The second period corresponds to the tenure of current Governor Gazi Erçel.
+He was appointed April 17, 1996. - 10.
+In terms of the sample coefficient of variation (CV), the volatile period had a CV of 0.36 and a less-volatile period had a CV of 0.10.
+The same statistic for the program period is 0.36. - 11.
+Celasun (2001) reports the privatization policies and the privatization performance of Turkey between 1985 and 1995. - 12.
+The sudden jump in these ratios in 1999 was a direct consequence of a deep recession, and, consequently, a drop in GNP. - 13.
+According to the Basel accord, if the ratio of total capital to borrowed resources is over 8 percent, the capital adequacy ratio is generally accepted as satisfactory. - 14.
+See Özatay (1996) for an analysis of the 1994 crisis from a public mismanagement point of view. - 15.
+It is estimated that Demirbank (paid capital \$300 million) had approximately \$7.5 billion of government securities (almost 15 percent of the total domestic debt stock). - 16.
+Dornbusch (2001) claims that a large number of bad banks and the banking system's short-term funding caused the crisis in Turkey.
+Stanley Fischer, first deputy managing director of the IMF, relates the crisis in Turkey to banking sector problems and the failure to undertake corrective fiscal actions against the widening current account deficit (see Fischer 2001). - 17.
+This rate is a weighted average of interest rates in the money market.
+The highest and the lowest (simple annual) overnight interest rates were 300 percent and 1,950 percent, respectively, during this period.